jergason/claude-diary/README.md

 - Contradictory to established patterns
 - Too context-specific to be useful generally

-**Processed entries tracking**: The reflect command tracks which diary entries have been analyzed in a `# Memory System - Processed Entries` section in CLAUDE.md, preventing duplicate analysis and allowing incremental reflection.
+**Processed entries tracking**: The reflect command maintains `~/.claude/memory/reflections/processed.log` to track which diary entries have been analyzed, preventing duplicate analysis and allowing ad hoc incremental reflection.

 ### Example Pattern Evolution